BrucePerens/rigcontrol/README.md

 New hardware comes with the baud rate set to 115200, and reconfiguring the tool baud rate makes new hardware unflashable with the usual command-line as well.

+### RigControl Access to Outside Web Sites ###
+The point of RigControl is to make control of your radio accessable from the public internet, appropriately password-protected.
+To do this, RigControl must access an outside site to learn its own public IPV4 address, and it chooses randomly from a list of such sites.
+It can learn its own IPV6 address without an outside site, but uses an outside site to check that its connectivity is not blocked by a firewall.
+It must access an outside site to set its hostname in dynamic DNS, so that you can access it remotely.
+It calls github.com, k6bp.com, or hams.com to check if its software is up-to-date and to access security bulletins, etc. Hams.com or k6bp.com may provide you with remote access.

+RigControl can implement a tunnel to provide outside access to a device on a heavily-firewalled network that the above methods won't work for.
+This is probably an extra-cost option, as an outside site must pass on all of the communication data.